Bengkulu: Government and administrative divisions

-When it was formed in 1967 from the western parts of South Sumatra province, Bengkulu Province consisted of three regencies - Bengkulu Selatan, Bengkulu Utara and Rejang Lebong - together with the independent city of Bengkulu, which lies outside any regency.
-Five additional regencies were established on 25 February 2003 - Kaur Regency and Seluma Regency from parts of Bengkulu Selatan, Kepahiang Regency and Lebong Regency from parts of Rejand Lrbong Regency, and Mukomuko Regency from part of Bengkulu Utara.
-A ninth regency (Bengkulu Tengah) was formed on 24 June 2008 from another part of Bengkulu Utara.
-The regencies and city are listed below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2024.
+When it was formed in 1967 from the western parts of South Sumatra province, Bengkulu Province consisted of three regencies - Bengkulu Selatan (South Bengkulu), Bengkulu Utara (North Bengkulu), and Rejang Lebong - together with the independent city of Bengkulu, which lies outside any regency.
+Five additional regencies were established on 25 February 2003 - Kaur Regency and Seluma Regency from parts of Bengkulu Selatan, Kepahiang Regency and Lebong Regency from parts of Rejand Lebong Regency, and Mukomuko Regency from part of Bengkulu Utara.
+A ninth regency (Bengkulu Tengah, Central Bengkulu) was formed on 24 June 2008 from another part of Bengkulu Utara.
+The regencies and city are listed below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as of mid 2025.